gaultier/blog/optimization-tales-cockroachdb-part4-slow-messages-dequeue.md

 CockroachDB allows a query to see a past version of the data with `SELECT ...
 AS OF SYSTEM TIME '-1s'` or `AS OF SYSTEM TIME follower_read_timestamp()`.
 However, that means that we would also see messages that just got delivered successfully and were just marked as 'sent', e.g. from the previous batch.
 This would lead to duplicate deliveries for this window of time.

 `SELECT ...
-FOR UPDATE` seems like a natural thing to do in this 'work queue' systems implemented with an SQL database.
+FOR UPDATE` seems like a natural thing to do in these 'work queue' systems implemented with an SQL database.
 In fact I used that myself in the past.
 However this is completely orthogonal: `FOR UPDATE` is used to lock the rows that one worker is working on, to avoid other workers also working on these rows.
 This is to avoid duplication of work, not to reduce read-write contention.
 Since we have only one worker here, this is unnecessary and would not help performance.
-In fact it would worsen performance: `FOR UPDATE` acquires locks, which are in CockroachDB replicated, so our read now becomes a write!
-And it's a lock that our single worker is using, so that's in the current architecture completly unnecessary.
+In fact it would worsen performance: `FOR UPDATE` acquires locks, which in CockroachDB are replicated, so our read now becomes a write!
+And it's a lock that only our single worker is using, so that's completely unnecessary in the current architecture.

 ## Conclusion

-Reflecting on this investigation and somewhat failed optimization, I think where I failed is: I did not fully understand where the concurrent writes came from (i.e.: `INSERT`), and that the scan range is the what matters for contention, not the returned rows.
+Reflecting on this investigation and somewhat failed optimization, I think where I failed is: I did not fully understand where the concurrent writes came from (i.e.: `INSERT`), and that the scan range is what matters for contention, not the returned rows.
 Well, I'll try to deploy this `WHERE created_at < now() - 1 second` additional optimization and follow up with another post.